statirasystems/autogentoo/README.md

-Easy Gentoo
+Auto Gentoo
 ===========

-Easy Gentoo is free software distributed under the terms of the MIT license.
+Auto Gentoo is free software distributed under the terms of the MIT license.
 For license details, see LICENSE.

 ---------------------------------------------------------------------
 WARNING:
-THERE MAYBE SOME MISTAKES OR PARTS THAT NEED IMPROVING.
-I RECOMMEND YOU TO TEST THIS SCRIPT IN A VIRTUAL ENVIRONMENT FIRST.
-DON'T FORGET TO CROSS FINGERS WHILE USING ON A REAL MACHINE :)
+THIS MAY BREAK AT NY TIME DUE TO CHANGES IN GENTOO.
+PLEASE TEST BEFORE USING IN PRODUCTION.
 ---------------------------------------------------------------------

-Bash script for easy Gentoo Linux installation
+Bash script for a more automated Gentoo Linux installation

-"Easy Gentoo" is a bash script, which is basically a combination of Gentoo Handbook steps, that installs Gentoo Linux from a stage3 tarball.
+"Auto Gentoo" is a bash script, which is basically a combination of Gentoo Handbook steps, that installs Gentoo Linux from a stage3 tarball.
-The overall procedure is unattended, everything is handled by script.
+The overall procedure is either unattended, everything is handled by script, or fill a you go.
 Installation includes "localization (English, Brazilian and Turkish), kernel compilation, X server setup, desktop environment setup (Xfce)" and more.
 These steps are enabled or disabled according to a profile.